sebranchett/ecs-jupyterhub-pluto-python/hub_docker/README.md

 If you want to update the Docker image you use for JupyterHub, you can copy and paste the 4 commands you need by opening the ECR management console, selecting your repository and clicking on 'View push commands'.

 ## Notes to future self
 I decided to use `preferred_username` as the `OAUTH_LOGIN_USERNAME_KEY`.
 The JupyterHub file system cannot create users' home directories with `@` or `.` in the name.
 Custom home directories replace these characters with `_`.
-Admin users are created before `OAUTH`, so their username(, home directory) and `preferred_username` should be the same and not have difficult characters.
+Non-TU Delft users are created before `OAUTH`, so their username(, home directory) and `preferred_username` should be the same and not have difficult characters.

-The allowed_users are passed in an environmental variable.
-I wanted to create a Cognito group of allowed users and do the administration from there.
-Unfortunately, Cognito passes the group information in the ACCESS token and Jupyter looks for group membership in the USERDATA_URL.
+Users are passed in environmental variables.
+If you want to create a Cognito group of users and do the administration from there, be aware that Cognito passes group information in the ACCESS token and Jupyter looks for group membership in the USERDATA_URL.
+Also, do not forget to create persistent storage for the users.